Khalid Latif (cricketer)

 Khalid Latif (born 4 November 1985) is a Pakistani former cricketer who played as an opening batsman in international cricket for Pakistan.
-A right-handed opening batsman, he captained Pakistan during the country's 2004 Under-19 Cricket World Cup win and the 2010 Asian Games bronze medal win.

-In February 2017, the Pakistan Cricket Board suspended Latif over his suspected involvement in the 2017 Pakistan Super League spot-fixing scandal.
-In September, he was banned from playing cricket for five years and fined ₨.
-1 million for his involvement in the corruption case.

-In September 2023, a court in the Netherlands tried Latif in his absence and convicted him of attempting to provoke the murder of Dutch politician Geert Wilders, and sentenced him to 12 years in prison.
+A right-handed opening batsman, he captained Pakistan during the country's 2004 Under-19 Cricket World Cup and the 2010 Asian Games bronze medal wins.
+In 2017, the Pakistan Cricket Board banned from Latif from playing cricket for five years and fined him ₨.
+1 million over his involvement in the 2017 Pakistan Super League spot-fixing scandal.
+In 2023, a court in the Netherlands convicted Latif of attempting to provoke the murder of Dutch politician Geert Wilders, and sentenced him to 12 years in prison.

 Career

 Khalid Latif was captain of the Pakistani side which won the Under-19 World Cup in 2004.
 He was the highest scorer for Pakistan at the 2004 U-19 World Cup, scoring 291 runs in eight innings.
 Latif made his One Day International (ODI) debut at Faisalabad against Zimbabwe in 2008 and the same year he made his Twenty20 International debut against Zimbabwe.

 In November 2009, during the 1st ODI against New Zealand, he scored a patient 64 runs from 112 balls in a 138-run win at the Sheikh Zayed Stadium in Abu Dhabi.

 In January 2010, during the 5th ODI at Perth against Australia, Latif was tackled from behind by a spectator who rushed onto the field.
 The ICC later asked Cricket Australia for a detailed report into the breach of security.

 Latif captained the Pakistan cricket team in the 2010 Asian Games.
 He stated that his goal was to help his team win the gold medal in the games.
 However, he had to settle for a bronze, after losing to Afghanistan in the semi-finals.
 He was selected in the Pakistan squad for the 2016 ICC World Twenty20.

 In 2016, Latif scored a fifty in a blistering knock to take his side to victory versus England in the only T20.